LeBron: Rockets' Morey 'wasn't educated' on China tweet | New Country 923

 LeBron: Rockets’ Morey ‘wasn’t educated’ on China tweet

-In his first public comments since the Los Angeles Lakers returned home from a strange weeklong tour of China immediately after Morey’s incendiary tweet, James’ lengthy answer to a question about whether Morey should be punished for the tweet didn’t specifically address the merits of Morey’s support of Hong Kong sovereignty.
+In his first public comments since the Los Angeles Lakers returned home from a strange weeklong tour of China immediately after Morey’s incendiary tweet , James’ lengthy answer to a question about whether Morey should be punished for his tweet didn’t appear to specifically address the merits of Morey’s support of Hong Kong sovereignty.

 The Lakers superstar instead characterized the international incident caused by Morey’s tweet as a cautionary tale about the power of social media.